Lucien-XIAO/Lucien-XIAO.github.io/PMA/Introduction.md

 M2-PMA is basically one of the strongest M2 programs in France for pure probability (the other being Université Paris-Saclay’s [M2 Mathématiques de l’aléatoire](https://www.universite-paris-saclay.fr/formation/master/mathematiques-et-applications/m2-mathematiques-de-laleatoire#programme)); of course we also can’t ignore the rising new force of Université de Dauphine-PSL’s M2 [MATH](https://dauphine.psl.eu/en/training/masters-degrees/mathematics-and-applied-mathematics/applied-and-theoretical-mathematics-masters-year-2).

 In the 2025–2026 academic year, M2-PMA added a major called "EDProba," which means "PDE + Probability."
 This major is jointly offered with M2 Modélisation.
 The first semester has 15 ECTS in Modélisation and 15 ECTS in PMA.
-The course options for the following semester are also fairly fixed (look at Brochure 2025-2026), and there isn’t as much freedom for PMA students in that semester.
+The course options for the following semester are also fairly fixed, and there isn’t as much freedom for PMA students in that semester (look at Brochure 2025-2026).
 If you are enrolled as a Modélisation student, you will ultimately receive the Modélisation diploma, rather than the PMA diploma.

 **Application recommendations or conditions**